Covid-19: Summer and Fall 2021 F-1 Student Guidance Pending

 - Complete the I-20 Request Form to provide required information for your I-20.

 - Submit a copy of your passport photo page for you and any dependents (spouse and/or children under 21).
-If you’ve had a U.S. visa in the past, include that copy as well.
+If you’ve had a U.S. visa in the past, include a copy of your visa, too.

 - Submit proof of your financial support such as scholarship letters, a bank statement or letter from yourself or your sponsor.
-Bank documents must be issued within 6 months of the program start date.
+Bank documents must be less than 6 months old.

 - If you’re currently studying in the U.S. with an F-1 student visa, transfer your I-20 record to St. Edward's University.
 Complete Section I of the Transfer Eligibility Form, then ask your advisor or school official at your current school to complete Section II.
 When both sections are completed, submit the form.